MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-integration-with-inventory.md

  When you post the physical inventory journal, the inventory and the default adjustment bin are updated.

 ### <a name="warehouse-adjustments-to-the-item-ledger"></a>Warehouse Adjustments to the Item Ledger
- You use the **Item Journal** window and the **Calculate Whse.
+ You use the **Item Journal** page and the **Calculate Whse.
 Adjustment** function to adjust inventory on the item ledger in accordance with an adjustment that has been made to the item quantity in a warehouse bin.
 To create a link between the inventory and the warehouse, you must define a default adjustment bin per location.

  The default adjustment bin registers items in the warehouse when you post an increase for the inventory.
 However, if you post a decrease, the quantity on the default bin is also decreased.
 In both cases, item ledger entries and warehouse entries are created.